cgPhalaksha/xsc-hana-native-migration/README.md

          ]
        }
        ```
-       **Reason**: Roles are not needed for executing procedures in the same container.
-Instead, you can add authorization based on users in SAP CAP.
+       **Reason**: Roles are not needed for executing procedures in the same HDI container.
      - Alter `db/src/roles/Admin.hdbrole` by replacing the existing schema privileges and adding schema analytic privileges:
        ```
        "schema_privileges": [